watarrow/Aircraft-Design-Tool/README.md

 To use, download the latest html document.
 To get approximate stall speeds and such, download the airfoil-data.js too and place it in the same folder as the html.
 Double click to open in your browser and have fun!
 I recomend using it with 90% zoom on your browser.

-**No bugs that I know of in S01.3:**
+**No bugs that I know of in S01.5:**

-Planning to repopulate information page soon

 Planning to add control surfaces

+Planning to add component instances

+Planning to add ability to draw dimension lines